 In fall 2022, Hudson's Hope initiated a three-phase plan to switch its raw water source from groundwater to surface water.
-As part of this plan, Hudson's Hope has installed a temporary surface water intake in the Peace River as well as a supply line connected to their treatment plant.
-Hudson's Hope is now working to refine the operation of this temporary system including the installation of UV Reactors and a clarifier.
+As part of this plan, Hudson's Hope installed a temporary surface water intake in the Peace River as well as a supply line connected to their treatment plant.
+UV Reactors and a clarifier were also added to the system.
 The groundwater well is no longer in use.

-BC Hydro has also completed the installation of a raw water intake as part of the Shoreline Protection Berm which will allow Hudson's Hope to draw surface water once the reservoir is filled.
+BC Hydro also installed a new raw water intake as part of the Shoreline Protection Berm which will allow Hudson's Hope to draw surface water once the reservoir is filled.